Center for Comparative Archaeology

 We publish books of various kinds on comparative archaeological research in any part of the world.
 In particular, we focus on primary reports of archaeological research--reports that reach conclusions of broad enough importance to be of interest for comparative studies and that support their conclusions with detailed primary data and full accounts of the analyses that connect these data to the conclusions.
 Some of these reports appear in one of three series initiated by Latin American Archaeology Publications.
 Memoirs in Latin American Archaeology has a larger page size and a format designed to accommodate longer works, while Latin American Archaeology Reports has a smaller page size and a format more suitable for shorter works.
 Separate reports on archaeological research conducted outside Latin America follow one or the other of these formats, as appropriate.
 The series Arqueología de México reports on research in Mexico and is published jointly with the Mexican Instituto Nacional de Antropología e Historia.
 Previously published volumes are listed at http://www.pitt.edu/~ccapubs/publisher index.html.
 (Select "University of Pittsburgh.")
 Many of the books that we publish are bilingual.

 As information technology evolves we will make increasing use of the opportunities offered by digital publication.
-Our aim is to pioneer new forms of organizing archaeological data for publication that exploit both the advantages of traditional publication on paper as well as the advantages of the Internet.
-In general we seek to make printed books smaller, more economical, and more synthetic and to deliver large amounts of detailed primary data digitally to complement the printed books.
-The Comparative Archaeology Database is the on-line home of these digital datasets.
+Our aim is to pioneer new forms of organizing archaeological data for publication that exploit both the advantages of traditional book formats as well as the advantages of the Internet.
+In general we seek to make books smaller, more economical, and more synthetic and to deliver large amounts of detailed primary data digitally to complement the printed books.
+The Comparative Archaeology Database is the open-access online home of these digital datasets.
+All newly published books are available for purchase in traditional soft cover editions.
+They are also available (along with some of our backlist) as open-access PDF files for free download.

 We are eager to discuss potential publications with authors relatively early in the process, so that we can collaborate with them in crafting a strategy for complementary paper and digital presentation of their work.
 Publication projects are reviewed by our own editorial committee, and outside reviewers, as needed.
-Interested authors are encouraged to contact Robert Drennan or Loukas Barton to discuss publication of their work.
+Interested authors are encouraged to contact Robert Drennan or Elizabeth Arkush to discuss publication of their work.

 Matters of Style

 An additional useful reference is the Chicago Manual of Style.
-Please do not use footnotes or endnotes in text destined for publication on paper.
-(The issue of footnotes, of course, does not arise in the case of material destined for the Internet.)
+Please do not use footnotes or endnotes in any text.

 Graphical material should never be included in the text file (above).
 All figures should be numbered in a single sequence.
 (That is, we call them all "figures;" there are no "maps," "charts," "photographs," or "plates.")
 The most convenient numbering scheme starts over in each chapter (Figure 1.1, 1.2, etc. in Chapter 1; Figure 2.1, 2.2, etc. in Chapter 2).
 All figures must be referred to in the text.
 The first figure referred to in the Chapter 1 text is Figure 1.1; the second referred to is Figure 1.2; etc.